Efficiency of higher-order algorithms for minimizing composite functions: General composite higher-order algorithm

 \subsection{Convex convergence analysis}

-In this section, we assume that the functions $F_{i}$, with $i=1:m$, and $h$ are convex.
-Then, it follows that the objective function $f$ in \eqref{eq:optpb} is also convex.
-Since the problem \eqref{eq:optpb} is convex, we assume that $x_{k+1}$ is a global minimum of the subproblem \eqref{alg:MHO}.
+In this section, we assume that the objective function $f$ in \eqref{eq:optpb} is convex.
+Since the problem \eqref{eq:optpb} is convex, we assume that $x_{k+1}$ is a global minimum of the subproblem \eqref{eq:sub_prbm}, which is convex provided that $M_p$ is sufficiently large (see Theorem 1 in \cite{Nes:20}).
 Below, we also assume that the level sets of $f$ are bounded.
-Since GCHO algorithm is a descent method, this implies that there exist a positive constant $R_0>0$ such that $\norm{x_{k}-x^{*}}\leq R_0$ for all $k\geq 0$, where $x^*$ is an optimal solution of \eqref{eq:optpb}.
-Then, we get the following sublinear rate for GCHO algorithm. \begin{theorem} Let $F$, $g$ and $h$ satisfy Assumption \ref{ass:fun} and additionally each $F_{i}$ admits a $p$ higher-order surrogate $s_{i}$ as in Definition \ref{def:surg} with the constants $L^{e}_{p}(i)$ and $R_{p}(i)$, for $i=1:m$.
-Additionally, we assume that $F$ and $h$ are convex functions.
-Let $\left(x_{k}\right)_{k\geq 0}$ be the sequence generated by Algorithm GCHO, $R_{p}=\big(R_{p}(1),\cdots,R_{p}(m)\big)$ and $L^{e}_{p}=\big(L^{e}_{p}(1),\cdots,L^{e}_{p}(m)\big)$.
-Then, we have the following convergence rate:
+Since GCHO algorithm is a descent method, this implies that there exist a constant $R_0>0$ such that $\norm{x_{k}-x^{*}}\leq R_0$ for all $k\geq 0$, where $x^*$ is an optimal solution of \eqref{eq:optpb}.
+Then, we get the following sublinear rate for GCHO algorithm.